churchlab/millstone/README.md

 In order to run tests with Postgres, your user will need CREATE permissions.
 Otherwise you might get an error creating a database.
-You can grant these by logging into the Posgres shell and running:
+You can grant these by logging into the Posgres shell:

+    sudo -u postgres psql

+and then running:

     ALTER USER django CREATEDB;